algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

     - Using linked list:
         - Insert a node at the front of the linked list by pointing `first` to the new node.
-    - Using vector/dynamically resizing array:
+    - Using dynamic array:
         - Insert the element at `n`, then increment `n`, resize the array if necessary.
 - `pop`
     - Using linked list:
         - Save the node at `first`, then point `first` to its `next` node, then return the saved node.
-    - Using vector/dynamically resizing array:
+    - Using dynamic array:
         - Save the element at `n`, then decrement `n`, resize the array if necessary, then return the saved node.
 - `peek`
     - Using linked list:
         - Return the `item` of the node at the front of the linked list.
-    - Using vector/dynamically resizing array:
+    - Using dynamic array:
         - Return the element at `n`.

 With a linked list, a stack is essentially only limited to `insertFront`, `removeFront` and `peekFront`.
-With a vector/dynamically resizing array, a stack is essentially only limited to `insertBack`, `removeBack` and `peekBack`.
+With a dynamic array, a stack is essentially only limited to `insertBack`, `removeBack` and `peekBack`.

 ### Implementation (using Linked List)

 ##### Java

 ```
-package com.example;
+package datastructures.lists;

 import java.util.Iterator;
 import java.util.NoSuchElementException;